rainboat2/OntoCA/README.md

 # OntoCA
-OntoCA benchmark queries on lubm
+OntoCA benchmark queries on lubm and dbpedia